 Fast forward, here I am paying the dues by doing what I love to do.
 Performing at the happiest place on earth!

 BEING ON TOP OF THE WORLD

 Since it was my first, I thought the view was exhilarating.
-The trail was not easy to take that we had to rock climb.
+The trail was not easy to take and we had to rock climb.
 The beauty of it goes with the expectation that I didn’t have at all from my husband and daughter.
-I was with my three-year old then and I thought it was dangerous for her to come with us.
+I was with my three-year-old then and thought it was dangerous for her to come with us.
 15 minutes of taking rest from above.
 I heard her voice say, “Mommy!!!!!”.
 My jaw dropped.
-My husband had assisted her and our helper to reach the heights.
-We all had a good stare of the view.
+My husband assisted her and our helper to reach heights.
+We all had a good stare of view.
 And that sense of accomplishment that the universe gave me was priceless.

-It’s no wonder of the world but knowing that there are only 9 Bahá’í churches/temples standing, and I got to see one overwhelms me.
-Such privilege of knowing my husband’s church and how they pray truly is a revelation.
+It’s no wonder of the world but knowing that there are only 9 Bahá’í churches/temples standing, I got to see one overwhelm me.
+The privilege of knowing my husband’s church and how they pray truly is a revelation.
 While one stands in Samoa, the heart of Polynesia, I’d say the Bahá’í church was one of the most beautiful temples I have ever seen.
 It was surrounded by lush gardens on top of Mountain Afiamalu at the Village of Tiapapata, Upolu.

 PASSION INTO FRUITION